btoksoez/btoksoez/README.md

  </a>
 </h1>
 <h4 align="center">
-Currently a student at 42 Lisboa, passionate about entrepreneurship, technology, and personal growth.
+Currently a student at 42 Lisboa, passionate about entrepreneurship, coding, and personal growth.
 </h4>

 <br>